RBT Practice Exam 4

 4 / 85

-4. What does “data reliability” mean?
+What does “stimulus control” mean?

 5 / 85